-To create a new resource group, specify the following: IP address Specifies the IP address that clients will connect to in order to access the filesystem.
+To create a new resource group, specify the following:

+IP Specifies the IP address that clients will connect to in order to access the filesystem.

 Name Specifies the hostname (do not use the fully qualified domain name) that is visible to CIFS clients for this resource group.

 Priority Specifies the priority with which the resource group will run on each node, in the range 0 through 10.
 Use 10 for the node that should run the resource most often (the preferred node), and lower numbers for other nodes.
 There must be at least two nodes running each resource.
-10. The NFS and CIFS screen lets you configure the filesystem so that it can be exported with NFS or CIFS network protocols.
-(If you NFS export and/or CIFS

 - 10. The NFS and CIFS screen lets you configure the filesystem so that it can be exported with NFS or CIFS network protocols.
 (If you NFS export and/or CIFS share a CXFS filesystem, it will only be exported/shared from the CXFS metadata server, not from CXFS clients.)
-2 For information, see "NFS Configuration" on page 55 and "CIFS Configuration" on page 60.
+2 For information, see "NFS Configuration" on page 58 and "CIFS Configuration" on page 63.
 Click Next. - 11.
 The Finished screen indicates that the filesystem has been created.
 Click Done.